tim-bydlon/MCP-local-file-system/README.md

    - Configure your preferences:
      - **Sandbox Directory**: Choose where files will be stored
      - **Read-Only Mode**: Enable to prevent write operations

-3. **Verify Installation**
-   - Restart Claude Desktop if prompted
-   - The extension should appear in your Extensions list
-   - Try asking Claude to list files or create a test file

 ### Configuration